 Common Co-op subletting restrictions

 Co-op boards can apply a residency time required before permitting subletting.
 They do this to ensure the building does not get overrun with investors since renters generally do not have the same pride of ownership.
 Under this subletting rule, you have to live in your unit for a certain period.
 For example, once you buy the co-op, you have to occupy the apartment for a 1 – 2 year(s) period, at a minimum.
 You may also have to get board approval before subletting.

 The co-op board could ban subletting altogether, but allow it in a certain instance.
 In these unusual circumstances, you would likely have to present your case to the board.

 There is a price

 Co-op boards generally do not like subletting.
 To discourage its use and raise revenue, there are typically fees attached to the lessor.
 This may be imposed as an upfront fee or paid out over time.

 Under a co-op’s subletting rules, they may institute additional fees, such as an increasing percentage based on the number of years you sublet and annual renewal charges.

 Remember to account for these fees when setting your monthly rental charge.

-Investors are likely to find a condo board imposes fewer restrictions.
+Investors are likely to find a condo board that imposes fewer restrictions.
 If you are seeking a full-time rental, this is no doubt the easier route, although condo properties are costlier.

 A co-op could work for those that are seeking occasional rentals, however.
 For instance, subletting your co-op unit might fit in the rules for those taking a temporary overseas work assignment or have a summer home.

 We have given you typical subletting rules, but we implore you that investigating the subletting rules before purchasing the unit will save you a lot of headaches.